 - In a large Ziploc bag, crushed the Oreos into small pieces using a rolling pin or something similar.
 Fold the crushed Oreos into the cupcake batter.

 - Pour the batter into a 9×13-inch baking pan.
 Bake at 350°F for 26-28 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, the cake is done.
 Cool Completely.

 - Take a wooden spoon or another round object and poke holes over the top of the cake.

-- For the filling: In a small mixing bowl, combine the instant pudding with the milk and whisk together until the powdered mix is dissolved.
+- In a small mixing bowl, combine the instant pudding with the milk and whisk together until the powdered mix is dissolved.

 - Pour the liquid pudding mix over top of the cake, try to fill the holes with the pudding mix.

 - Refrigerate the cake until the pudding is firm, about 10 minutes or so.